 Your chance to see the Critically Endangered Masked Finfoot

 This tour is all about going in search of the Critically Endangered Masked Finfoot.
-A bird regularly seen in Thailand and Malaysia up until the turn of the century, it has since become one of the least-known and seldom-seen Asian species due to its steep decline – with potentially less than 300 birds remaining, the majority of which are resident in the Bangladeshi Sundarbans.
+A bird regularly seen in Thailand and Malaysia up until the turn of the century, it has since become one of the least-known and seldom-seen Asian species due to its steep decline – with fewer than 300 birds remaining, the majority of which are resident in the Bangladeshi Sundarbans.
 It’s also known to breed in out-of-bounds areas of northern Myanmar and Cambodia, the only accessible site where the bird can be readily encountered is the Sundarbans of Bangladesh.
 In fact, it's so rarely-seen, even Rob and James have only seen it twice between them!

 Here, by boat, we travel down quiet tributaries and rivers in search of the bird during its breeding season with the help of researchers who study the bird here.
 In addition, we also search for Cachar Bulbul, a recent split from Olive Bulbul and one of Asia's most seldom-seen bulbuls.
 This bulbul is so seldom-seen, that we have only seen it once on any previous tour (in Myanmar, several years ago).